What to bring for your Lofoten adventure: Spring, summer, fall and winter. Pack like a Norwegian – and see our recommended clothing and gear.

 • Extra wool sweater base layers, since you will be using it almost all the time.

-• Thick wool sweater.
+• Thick, knitted wool sweater.
 The “islender” (icelander) is an all-time classic.
 Example: Devold islender.

 • Gloves, thick with wool lining.
 Example: Hestra Wakayama.